Map: Mapledurham, House & Mill & Lock

 1972: Mapledurham House from the air, Frith -

-Map: Mapledurham Mill
+Mapledurham Mill and Turbine

-Left bank mill stream
+Right bank mill stream

 Close to Mapledurham House is a medieval

-church, restored by William Butterfield, and a late 15th century watermill.
+church, restored by William Butterfield

 1873: Taunt's Map and Guide to the Thames -